Patent: History

 Although there is evidence that some form of patent rights was recognized in Ancient Greece in the city of Sybaris, the first statutory patent system is generally regarded to be the Venetian Patent Statute of 1474.
 However, recent historical research has suggested that the 1474 Statute was inspired by laws in the Kingdom of Jerusalem that granted monopolies to developers of novel silk-making techniques.

+The first modern patents, however, didn't come about until the Medieval period.
+The first recorded industrial patent was granted in 1421 to Filippo Brunelleschi, a Florentine engineer and architect who invented a new way to transport marble from quarries on the river Arno via barge.
+The Venetian Senate granted Brunelleschi an exclusive privilege valid for three years: during this period, no one else could build, use, or copy the invention without his consent.
+Otherwise, the authorities would confiscate the vessel and impose penalties.

+This type of protection—based on a temporary privilege—marked a significant legal innovation: for the first time, technical innovation was protected through an exclusive subjective right recognized by the state.
+In 1449, the first English patent was granted to Flemish glassmaker John of Utynam for a twenty-year monopoly on making stained glass.
+Venice, too, was granting patent protections by this time, usually for glassmaking.

-Patents were systematically granted in Venice as of 1474, where they issued a decree by which new and inventive devices had to be communicated to the Republic in order to obtain legal protection against potential infringers.
+Patents were systematically granted in Venice as of 1474, where they issued a decree, the Venetian Patent Statuto, by which new and inventive devices had to be communicated to the Republic to obtain legal protection against potential infringers.
 The period of protection was 10 years.
 As Venetians emigrated, they sought similar patent protection in their new homes.
 This led to the diffusion of patent systems to other countries.

-The English patent system evolved from its early medieval origins into the first modern patent system that recognised intellectual property in order to stimulate invention; this was the crucial legal foundation upon which the Industrial Revolution could emerge and flourish.
+The patent system evolved from its late medieval origins into the first modern patent system that recognised intellectual property to stimulate invention; this was the crucial legal foundation upon which the Industrial Revolution could emerge and flourish.
 By the 16th century, the English Crown would habitually abuse the granting of letters patent for monopolies.
 After public outcry, King James I of England (VI of Scotland) was forced to revoke all existing monopolies and declare that they were only to be used for "projects of new invention".
 This was incorporated into the Statute of Monopolies (1624) in which Parliament restricted the Crown's power explicitly so that the King could only issue letters patent to the inventors or introducers of original inventions for a fixed number of years.
 The Statute became the foundation for later developments in patent law in England and elsewhere.